Scott Adams (game designer): Adventure International

+Adams and his wife eventually started organizing their own conventions, and opened a chain of computer stores in Orlando.
+Alexis negotiated the rights to make a video game out of the Buckaroo Banzai sci-fi movie in 1983.

 Later work

 Since the late 1980s, Scott Adams has worked as a senior programmer for AVISTA in Platteville, Wisconsin.

 In 2013, Scott Adams released the Bible-based The Inheritance, his first game in over ten years.
 As in most of his other games, the player is the protagonist of a novel-like story and helps events unfold in a text adventure set.
 However, this new game also includes sound.
 In a 2018 interview Adams said he had not been happy with the game as it was released so had withdrawn it from the market whilst it was rewritten.